Skip to content

 Reflection

-I would push the cross-functional JTBD work earlier.
-I ran the workshops and the coaching, but I let the design function consolidate for a stretch before extending the methodology outward to product and engineering.
-Starting both threads at once would have compressed the cultural change curve and given the rest of the org more reps with the framework before it had to carry real product decisions.
+I would push JTBD outward earlier.
+I ran the workshops and coaching, but let the design function consolidate for a stretch before extending the methodology to product and engineering.
+Starting both threads at once would have compressed the culture-change curve and given the rest of the org more reps with the framework before it had to carry real product decisions.